-The Board of Directors do not recommend any dividend payment based on Bank of Ghana directive (NOTICE NO. BG/GOV/SEC/2020/03) dated 20th April, 2020.
+The Board of Directors do not recommend any dividend payment based on Bank of Ghana directive

 Nature of Business

 The Bank is authorised by Bank of Ghana to carry on the business of rural banking.
 There was no change in the nature of business of the Bank during the year.